xinglongzhangnudt/xinglongzhangnudt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Associate Professor at College of Inteligence Science and Technology, National University of Defense Technology, Changsha, China.
+I am an Associate Professor at College of Inteligence Science and Technology, National University of Defense Technology (NUDT), Changsha, China.

 My research interests include learning-based predictive control, safe reinforcement learning and their applications in robotics, with a special focus on autonomous vehicles